Doctor of Philosophy

 Findings include an appreciation for how mindfulness may help mothers critically reflect on normative expectations for working women.
 This thesis contributes to the growing body of work that appreciates the work of mindfulness.
 Specifically I suggest that mindfulness may inspire professional mothers to rethink practices and beliefs that may ultimately advance the position of women and children.
 The research seeks to ignite conversations that have implications for Canadian families, and health and social care professional education practices.

-McCorquodale, Lisa L., "Mothering and Mindfulness: Reclaiming Feminine Voice" (2016).
+McCorquodale, Lisa L., "Mindfulness and Mothering: Reclaiming Feminine Voice" (2016).
 Electronic Thesis and Dissertation Repository.
 4339.